 #2.
 Effectively Handling Sexual Harassment Issues

-As Hollywood has shown us in late 2017, sexual harassment in the workplace is far more commonplace than many realize.
-As workers may become more comfortable voicing complaints about workplace sexual harassment and inappropriate behavior, HR departments will need to find a way to ensure they educate their workforces on exactly what constitutes sexual harassment, says Lisa Barrington, a workplace and employment strategy coach and public speaker with over 25 years of experience.
+As Hollywood has shown us with their features based on true stories, sexual harassment in the workplace is far more commonplace than many realize.
+As workers may become more comfortable voicing complaints about workplace sexual harassment and inappropriate behavior, companies will need to find a way to ensure they educate their workforces on exactly what constitutes sexual harassment, says Lisa Barrington, a workplace and employment strategy coach and public speaker with over 25 years of experience.
 “HR needs to design significantly [improved] training related to what sexual harassment is and isn’t,” she says.
 “The online ‘read this, watch this, take this quiz’ programs aren’t working.
 Experiential training is much more effective.”

 In addition, HR departments will be challenged to establish and follow clear guidelines that support their sensitive and neutral handling of all such complaints and subsequent investigations.